boonya/react-hook-form-validation/docs/chain-complex.md

 #### Here you can check how validators chain works.

 - The first is to check for the presence of a value.
 "Required" in other words.
+- The second validates that the value is a number
-- The second and third validators are "min" and "max".
+- The third and fourth validators are "min" and "max".

 ```js
 import {useMemo, useCallback} from 'react';